privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: Failed to find JSON start:<br>[baseline-browser-mapping] The data in this module is over two months old.
 To ensure accurate Baseline data, please update: `npm i baseline-browser-mapping@latest -D`">❌ Failed to find </sub> | ❌ | ❌&nbsp; | - |
 </div>

-@swc/core wins the balance award with 18,747 minzipped bytes in about 26 ms, though uglify-js again posts the smallest output (18,568 minzipped) roughly 124x slower. oxc-minify and @tdewolff/minify tie as fastest at about 7 ms with only slightly larger output. babel-minify failed at an unrecorded stage with the same baseline-browser-mapping error.
+@tdewolff/minify was the fastest at about 7.3 ms, but uglify-js delivered the smallest minified and minzipped output (57,728 and 18,568 bytes, 49% gzip reduction) at the steep cost of roughly 906 ms — 123.8x the fastest configuration. @swc/core earned the best overall balance label, matching 48% gzip reduction in about 26 ms, only 3.5x slower than the speed leaders. babel-minify failed at an unrecorded stage, with its error output showing only a baseline-browser-mapping data staleness notice.

 ----